Skip to main content

 Bahrain Traditional Refreshment

-An ancient beverage that has been consumed in Bahrain for centuries, known for its health benefits.
+An old drink that Bahrainis have had for centuries, valued for its health benefits.

 otherCold